 The Madrean Sky Islands form a transition between the southern end of the Rocky Mountain cordillera and the northern end of Mexico's Sierra Madre Occidental.
-They can be considered the northern extension of the Sierra Madre Occidental.142
+They can be considered the northern extension of the Sierra Madre Occidental.133

 The biodiversity of the ecoregion is diverse and complex since it harbors both subtropical and temperate flora and fauna....
 The mixing of subtropical and temperate plants and animals also creates unusual ecological interactions and assemblages.
-In general, the lower elevations of the Sky Islands include many subtropical species at their northernmost limit, while higher elevations support many montane species at their southern limit (McLaughlin, 1995).143
+In general, the lower elevations of the Sky Islands include many subtropical species at their northernmost limit, while higher elevations support many montane species at their southern limit (McLaughlin, 1995).134

-Brown classifies this area as "Madrean Evergreen Woodland."144 In the Middle SPRV, at lower elevations the woodland is typically open and often dominated by Emory Oak (Quercus emoryi) before transitioning to Madrean pines at higher elevations.
-A proposed westernmost SunZia route may travel through portions of this ecoregion.
-Whether or not that is the case, many Madrean fauna species cross the valley, and the "Mixed Broadleaf Deciduous Riparian Forests" of the Sonoran and Chihuahuan zones intermingle up the canyons.
-The Sky Islands frame the Middle SPRV, and the watershed is an ecological unit.
+Brown classifies this area as "Madrean Evergreen Woodland."
+In the Aravaipa watershed and Lower SPRV, at lower elevations the woodland is typically open and often dominated by Emory Oak (Quercus emoryi) before transitioning to Madrean pines at higher elevations.
+The proposed Aravaipa route will travel through a portion of this ecoregion.
+Madrean fauna species cross the Aravaipa Valley, and the "Mixed Broadleaf Deciduous Riparian Forests" of the Sonoran and Chihuahuan zones intermingle up the canyons.
+The Sky Islands frame the Aravaipa watershed and Lower SPRV, and the watershed is an ecological unit.

-Here follow some of the generic characteristics of the Madrean Sky Island Ecoregion in which the Middle SPRV partakes.
+Here follow some of the generic characteristics of the Madrean Sky Island Ecoregion in which the Aravaipa watershed and Lower SPRV partakes.
 (Some of the characteristics attributed to TNC's Apache Highlands Ecoregion include portions of other ecoregions considered here.)

 - "The mountains of the Apache Highlands are unique on Earth, for they represent the only sky island complex that extends from the sub-tropical to the temperate latitudes (Warshall 1995).
-The result of these geographic and geologic phenomena is an unusually rich fauna and flora...."145 - More than 4000 vascular plant species have been identified, as have 110 mammals (Felger et al. 1997, Simpson 1964).146 - At least 468 bird species have been verified in southeastern Arizona during the past 50 years, along with more than 240 butterfly species and 580 species of wood-rotting fungi (Edison et al. 1995, Bailowitz and Brock 1991, Gilbertson and Bigelow 1998).147
+The result of these geographic and geologic phenomena is an unusually rich fauna and flora..." - More than 4000 vascular plant species have been identified, as have 110 mammals (Felger et al. 1997, Simpson 1964).137 - At least 468 bird species have been verified in southeastern Arizona during the past 50 years, along with more than 240 butterfly species and 580 species of wood-rotting fungi (Edison et al. 1995, Bailowitz and Brock 1991, Gilbertson and Bigelow 1998).
+138 - The Madrean Sky Islands Montane Forests have produced a relatively high number of endemic species.
+139 - Relatively intact, lower-elevation riparian woodland is now extremely rare throughout the region.
+140

-- The Madrean Sky Islands Montane Forests have produced a relatively high number of endemic species.148 - Relatively intact, lower-elevation riparian woodland is now extremely rare throughout the region.149 - More than 75 reptile species, making it one of the most diverse reptile regions in North America.150 - More than 190 snail species, of which 60 are endemic, are found only in this ecoregion.151 - The Gila River Basin, a significant part of the ecoregion, contains one of the most unique fish assemblages in North America.152 - The Madrean ecoregion is ranked by the WWF as one of its Global 200 terrestrial ecoregions.153 It is among eleven ecoregions in North America "that offer rare opportunities to conserve globally outstanding biodiversity in relatively intact landscapes."154
+- More than 75 reptile species, making it one of the most diverse reptile regions in North America.
+141 - More than 190 snail species, of which 60 are endemic, are found only in this ecoregion.
+142 - The Gila River Basin, a significant part of the ecoregion, contains one of the most unique fish assemblages in North America.
+143 - The Madrean ecoregion is ranked by the WWF as one of its Global 200 terrestrial ecoregions.
+144 It is among eleven ecoregions in North America "that offer rare opportunities to conserve globally outstanding biodiversity in relatively intact landscapes."
+145

-Again, because TNC's ecoregional assessment for the Apache Highlands does not distinguish ecoregions the same as the WWF, all of the Conservation Sites singled out as particularly important for protection in the Middle SPRV also range into the Madrean Sky Islands.
+Again, because TNC's ecoregional assessment for the Apache Highlands does not distinguish ecoregions the same as the WWF, all of the Conservation Sites singled out as particularly important for protection in the Aravaipa watershed and Lower SPRV also range into the Madrean Sky Islands.

 ...Some conservation areas incorporate continuous landscapes from valley bottoms to mountain tops which, if fully protected, should buffer conservation targets against the impacts of climate-induced changes in habitat.
-Other areas form continuous mountain-to-mountain spans that are needed to maintain habitat connectivity for wide-ranging, forest-dwelling species such as black bear.155
+Other areas form continuous mountain-to-mountain spans that are needed to maintain habitat connectivity for wide-ranging, forest-dwelling species such as black bear.146

-Those continuous landscapes include the Winchester Mountains, Allen Flat Conservation Site, The Buehman Canyon/Bingham Cienega Conservation Site, the Kielberg Canyon Conservation Site and the Aravaipa Watershed Conservation Site referenced in the Chihuahuan Desert ecoregion section above.
+Those continuous landscapes include the Aravaipa Watershed Conservation Site referenced in the Chihuahuan Desert ecoregion section above.